What is NIST SP 800-171 and What Role Does it Play in Defense Contracting Compliance?

-In this article, we’ll cover one of these publications: NIST 800-171.
+This article will cover one of these publications: NIST 800-171.
 This document defines security for a specific form of government information that many contractors under the executive or defense departments: CUI.
-While important on its own, this document also informs several important security frameworks, namely CMMC.
+While important, this document also informs several important security frameworks, namely CMMC.

 What is NIST 800-171?